 Mountain boards are designed to allow riders to conquer all types of terrains.
 Using a mountainboard, riders can go down grass hills, gravel tracks, mountain bike trails and more.
 The sky is the limit with a mountain board.

-Today MBS is still around in the market and produces some of the top mountain boards in the market.
+Today MBS is still around on the market and produces some of the top mountain boards in the market.

 The Mountainboard Examined: Part by Part

 However, this material and manufacturing process can create larger prices for mountainboards.
-Usually entry level boards, priced around $100-120 are made out of laminated wood similar to a longboard deck.
+Usually, entry-level boards, priced around 100 bucks are made out of laminated wood similar to a longboard deck.

 One important thing to note about mountainboards is the size of the deck.
 You want a size that fits your body.
 The main way to determine if a board will fit you is your height.

 For kids, a deck length of around 31-33 inches is perfect.
-A 6’ adult on the other hand most likely needs a deck length around 39 – 41 inches.
+A 6’ tall adult, on the other hand, most likely needs a deck length around 39 – 41 inches.

 There are two main types of trucks: skate and channel.
-Each of these trucks have their individual advantages and disadvantages.
+Each of these trucks has their individual advantages and disadvantages.
 Channel trucks are generally more expensive but also higher quality

 Do you own a longboard or a skateboard already?
 Look at the truck.
 The only difference between skateboard trucks and skate trucks on a mountainboard is that the trucks on the mountainboard are longer and more robust.
 This is because these trucks have to take way more stress than the average skateboard.

 Channel trucks feature a channel in the middle of the truck (hence the name) which allows the axle more flexibility during turning.